gabpassos/geneticOpt-public/README.md

 Initially, this module suports only the elitist replacement strategy (only de best individuas from the initial population and its offsprings survives to the next generation.)

 ## Some ideas for future releases
+- Develop some tools for statistical analysis of the genetic model defined by the user.
+The objective of these tools are allow the user to modify his genetic model and tune the genetic parameters.